CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

 ===================================== 1 test collected in 0.00s =====================================
 ```

 Fixtures can be used by multiple tests (i.e., two or more tests can request the same fixtures).
-For example, both our `test_square` and `test_cube` tests can request the same `num` fixture:
+For example, both our `test_square` and `test_cube` tests can request our `num` fixture:

 ```python
 # A simple test for our function 'square'